jonathanmorgan/django_reference_data/README.md

 To get these files, go to [http://download.geonames.org/export/dump/](http://download.geonames.org/export/dump/) ( for the United States: [http://download.geonames.org/export/dump/US.zip](http://download.geonames.org/export/dump/US.zip) ).

 There is a fixture for this model that includes the postal codes for the United States, from a geonames file US.zip downloaded most recently on July 3, 2013.
+It is /fixtures/postal\_codes\_US.json.
+To load it:

+        python manage.py loaddata postal_codes_US.json

+The original tab-delimited file zip archive is also in the respository: /examples/US-ZIP-2012.07.02 (includes readme, tab-delimited postal code file, and that same file converted to Excel).

 ## License: